Bachata Rosa: Album

+Bachata Rosa is an album that transformed the world of bachata music and was instrumental in bringing it to the attention of listeners worldwide.
 In the United States, Bachata Rosa debuted at number one on the Billboard Tropical Albums on the week of 12 January 1991.
 It remained there for 24 nonconsecutive weeks and was best selling Tropical album of the year in the United States.
 It peaked at number 19 on Billboard Top Latin Albums during the week of 24 July 1993.
 In 2004, the album was certified platinum (Latin field) by the RIAA for shipments of 100,000 copies.During 1991, the album sold more than 400,000 copies in the United States.
 Due the album success, Juan Luis Guerra was named Top Tropical /Salsa Artist of 1991.

 Also, Bachata Rosa was a success across reaching the first places in many Latin America countries selling over 200,000 copies in Chile.
 In Argentina, it sold 100,000 copies and Guerra was named one of the top 10 best selling artist of 1991 in the country.
 Also, Bachata Rosa was the Top Selling Album of 1991 in Argentina and eventually it sold 500,000 copies.
 In Mexico, it was a massive commercial success reaching the number one spot in the charts and selling over one millions of copies.

 Bachata Rosa also had a lot of impact in Europe.
 In Spain, the album reached number one on the Productores de Música de España chart, where it spent eight weeks. selling 530,000 copies in it first year of released.
 It eventually sold more than 1 million of copies in Spain.
 The massive album success caused a sales surge on his previous albums, holding the first and second placespot at the Spanish Album Charts simultaneously for several weeks with Ojala que Llueva Cafe in 1991, becoming the first band ever to do so.
 In Portugal, Bachata Rosa was the 5th Best Selling Album of 1991.
 Also, The album reached the top 10 in the Belgium Albums Chart.

 In Holland, Juan Luis Guerra topped the chart for three weeks, selling over 80,000 copies.
 The album also performed well in the Netherlands, where it peaked at number two on the Mega Album Top 100 chart and was certified gold by the NVPI.
 A Portuguese version, titled Romance Rosa, was released in 1992.
 It also contained songs from his earlier albums performed in Portuguese.
-It was certified gold in Brazil by the Associação Brasileira dos Produtores de Discos for sales of 100,000 copies.
+It was certified gold in Brazil by the Associação Brasileira dos Produtores de Discos for sales of 100,000 copies a peaked at number two on the best selling CDs retail charts.

 As of 1994, the album had sold over five million copies worldwide.